Amy Hill Hearth

-Amy Hill Hearth (pronounced "Harth", born 1958) is an American journalist and author who specializes in stories about women.
-She is the author or co-author of eight nonfiction books, including the oral history Having Our Say: The Delany Sisters' First 100 Years, a New York Times bestseller for 113 weeks, according to its archives.
+Amy Hill Hearth (pronounced "Harth", born April 10, 1958) is an American journalist and author who focuses on uniquely American stories and perspectives from the past.
+She is the author or co-author of eleven books, beginning in 1993 with the oral history Having Our Say: The Delany Sisters' First 100 Years, a New York Times bestseller for 117 weeks, according to its archives.
+The book was adapted for Broadway in 1995 and for a film in 1999.

+Hearth has published both fiction and nonfiction, and books for adults as well as children.
+What her books all have in common is a fascination with American history.
+"Wherever Amy Hill Hearth turns her attention, history comes alive," author Peter Golden has said of Hearth.

 Departing from her non-fiction work, Hearth wrote her first novel, Miss Dreamsville and the Collier County Women's Literary Society, in 2011.
-It was published on October 2, 2012.
+It was published on October 2, 2012, followed by a sequel, Miss Dreamsville and the Lost Heiress of Collier County, published September 8, 2015.

-Hearth's most recent book, published January 2, 2018, is Streetcar to Justice: How Elizabeth Jennings Won the Right to Ride in New York.
+Hearth's tenth book, published January 2, 2018, is Streetcar to Justice: How Elizabeth Jennings Won the Right to Ride in New York.
 Written for middle-grade to adult readers, and published by HarperCollins/Greenwillow Books, the book is the first biography of civil rights pioneer Elizabeth Jennings Graham.

+Hearth's most recent work is her first historical thriller, Silent Came the Monster: A Novel of the 1916 Jersey Shore Shark Attacks, published May 16, 2023.